F1 2024 Dutch Grand Prix weather forecast - latest today from Zandvoort

 Today's action will be disrupted by heavy rain and strong gusts of up to 48mph from the south west.

-Showers are expected to be most intense during FP1 with a 97 per cent chance, dropping to zero per cent during FP2 later in the afternoon.
+Showers are expected to be most intense during FP1 with a 97 percent chance, dropping to 0 percent during FP2 later in the afternoon.

 Saturday, August 24: FP3 and Qualifying